What can I do to help? Supporting somebody you care about through their breakup (Part-1)

 - Don’t compare your friend’s expectations for a legal outcome with yours or that of another;

 - Do not act as a Mediator or Negotiator between your friends.
 A mediator must be neutral and independent from the parties, not be a friend of one or both parties.

 Your friend did not envisage the relationship would end as it has, at the start of the union.
 Amongst the bitterness and broken promises there can be conflicting memories of happier times.
 When things are tough for your friend and the stress is getting them down, remind them that as tough as the journey is at this present time, there will also come a time when your friend can walk tall with head held high, as a strong and independent person and be proud of all they have accomplished.

-To really get good advice and to lower their anxiety levels, tell them to call Advance Family Law for 15 Minutes of Free Legal Advice with one of our Gold Coast or Logan Family Lawyers, which will help reduce their anxiety and provide guidance for the future.
+To really get good advice and to lower their anxiety levels, tell them to call Advance Family Law for 15 Minutes of Free Legal Advice with one of our Logan or Gold Coast Family Lawyers, which will help reduce their anxiety and provide guidance for the future.